KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 This project implements a Python-based analysis platform that automatically classifies YouTube comments according to a predefined sociolinguistic labeling framework.
 The primary use case is the analysis of public opinion and discourse patterns in politically or socially relevant YouTube videos.

 The system ingests YouTube video links, retrieves comments, enriches them with contextual video summaries, and applies multiple Large Language Models (LLMs) to perform structured, multi-label classification.
-Outputs are strictly schema-enforced JSON and exported as XLSX files for further statistical analysis.
+Outputs are exported as XLSX files for further statistical analysis.

+In addition to the interactive application, the repository contains separate experimental branches dedicated to systematic accuracy evaluation and supervised fine-tuning.
+These branches isolate datasets, prompts, configurations, and evaluation logic to enable reproducible comparison of models and prompt variants, as well as controlled assessment of fine-tuning effects.

 The project addresses the scalability and reproducibility problems of manual discourse analysis by providing a configurable, model-agnostic analysis pipeline.